Colonoscopy Preparation and Procedure

-At Philadelphia Gastroenterology Consultants, we are proud to have decades of in-depth experience with providing trusted gastro diagnoses and testing, and we are dedicated to compassionate, professional care.
-We are a highly trained team of board-certified gastroenterologists and hepatologists that offer cutting-edge technology and preventative and diagnostic options for our patients.
+At Philadelphia Gastroenterology Consultants, we are proud to have decades of in-depth experience with providing trusted diagnosis and testing to our patients, and we are dedicated to compassionate, professional care.
+We are a highly trained team of board-certified gastroenterologists and hepatologists that offer cutting-edge technology for many of the procedures we perform.

 To schedule your colonoscopy appointment today, call us at (215) 742-9900.